SitecorePowerShell/Console/Documentation/Markdown/Get-ItemAcl.md

 ### -Path&nbsp; &lt;String&gt;

-Path to the item to be cloned.
+Path to the item from which the security rules should be taken.

 <table>
     <thead></thead>